Croatia Travel Guide: Resources For Croatia Travel

 Winters in Croatia can be cold, and the Adriatic Coast almost entirely closes down.
 In some parts of Croatia, you’ll find snow on mountains.

 Croatia has become a tourist destination due to its history, culture, and warm temperature.
 There are two climate zones.
-Inland there is a temperate climate that spans the continental mountainous areas.
-In the south along the coast, enjoy a mild Mediterranean climate.
-This area has summers that are hot and dryer, but winters that are much milder and more humid as well.
-The average temperature in January can range anywhere from the low 30°’s F to mid 30°’s F and in August, the average temperature is about 70°F. This is for the inland area; the coastal zone temperatures are much warmer ranging from 40° to 50° F in January all the way up to 70° and 80° F in August.
+Inland, there is a temperate climate that spans the continental mountainous areas.
+The south along the coast enjoys a mild Mediterranean climate.
+This area has summers that are hot and dryer, but winters that are much milder and more humid.
+The average temperature in January can range anywhere from around freezing to about 5°C and in August, the average temperature is about 21°C. This is for the inland area.
+The coastal zone temperatures are much warmer, ranging from 4° to 10°C in January all the way up to 26°C in August.

 Obviously, the summer season is a busier time as the warmer temperatures attract more tourists to the area.
-If crowds are not your idea of a good time, then you might consider booking your stay during the off peak season.
+If crowds are not your idea of a good time, you might consider booking your stay during the off-peakk season.

-Winter is traditionally the cheapest traveling season for Croatia.
+Winter is traditionally the cheapest season for traveling around Croatia.
 However, you might want to check some of the attractions you plan on visiting to make sure that they are not closed during the winter months.

 If you are looking for an authentic winter season, the mountainous inland area will be your best bet.
 No matter where you are or what you are doing, though, between January and February, you must visit the Carnival in Rijeka.
 It is one of the largest events of the year and is a cultural experience that should not be missed.